 "Yes Teeney, Mo Mo's."
 And with that, she grabbed my arm, and began pulling me down the street toward the Ice cream shop.

 By 2:30, we were on the bus and Teeney was happily eating her Ice Cream, swinging her feet in that childish way that I always appreciated and found endearing.
-I dug my mirror compact out of my bag and carefully checked my eyeliner in it, and then used the black pencil to carefully line my lips before reapplying a fresh coat of black lipstick.
-I noticed an old lady scowling at me, and I shot her a look that screamed "Mind your own business."
+I dug my mirror compact out of my bag and carefully checked my eyeliner in it, I then used the black pencil to carefully line my lips before reapplying a fresh coat of black lipstick.
+I notice an old lady scowling at me, and I shot her a look that screamed "Mind your own business."